• Skip to primary navigation

 Pattern is “Mademoiselle” by me in a throw size

-Adapting existing patterns or even single blocks (like from the Riley Blake Designs Block Challenge) to be a different desired size does take effort, but with a standard guide it is much easier to begin.
+Adapting existing patterns or even single blocks to be a different desired size does take effort, but with a standard guide it is much easier to begin.
 I encourage you to try it out!
-I’ve created a printable for you with the standard quilt sizes.
+I've created a printable for you with the standard quilt sizes.

 Free Printable Bed and Quilt Size Chart